vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 The festivals are arranged according to the amanta (i.e. new-moon ending) lunar months commencing from Caitra Sukla.
 The numbers relate to the tithi with the pakṣa (S means Sukla pakṣa, and K Krsna pakṣa).

 As regards the hour of the day in which a religious festival is to be performed, the prescribed time is noon (madhyāhna) or fore-noon (pārvāhna) except in case of some festivals for which the prescribed periods are different from the general rule.
 Here noon or madhyānna relates to the period of time from 24 minutes (one ghatikā) before mid-day upto the same time after it.
 This is the most appropriate time.
-If this time is not covered by the täthi on any day, the festival is to be observed on the succeeding day of the tithi.
+If this time is not covered by the tāthi on any day, the festival is to be observed on the succeeding day of the tithi.
 Sometimes the madhyāhna is taken to represent a wider period than the above, viz., the 7th, 8th and 9th muhartas of the day commencing from sunrise, a muharta being ith part of the day-time.
 In Bengal, where however a different rule is followed, the requisite tithi must cover at least one muhurta of purvahna of the day i.e., of the first ird part of the day-time.
 If the tithi does not cover such a period on any day, then pūrvāhna will have to be taken to represent the period from sunrise to mid-day.
 In cases where the prescribed hours of the day for the festivals are different from the general rule, the required periods to be covered by the tithi have been specially mentioned in the list in most cases.

 When the requisite tithi .covers the prescribed time on two successive days, the festival is to be observed in such a case on the first day where marked 'Purvaviddha, and on the second day where marked * Paraviddha'.
 Further explanations of terms have been given later.